buerviper/ooc-gensui/README.md

 # No Context Suikoden Mastodon bot
-This bot posts (more or less) random images from the Suikoden JRPG series to the Mastodon account [https://botsin.space/@oocgensui](https://botsin.space/@oocgensui).
+This bot posts (more or less) random images from the Suikoden JRPG series to the Mastodon account <link href="https://botsin.space/@oocgensui" rel="me">.
 At the moment, it posts two pictures per day.

 ## Structure